-Note: tabs
+Note: tabs is for D

-Versions 5.30a and ear lier used II) a
+Versions 5.30a and earlier used II) are simil

-program setup files with i a .psu instead 11 ) a
+program setup files with a .psu instead ii) are siiiii

-of a .psa extensionPs a files can be
+of a .psa extensionPsa files can be

-opened, viewed, and me odified in any
+opened, viewed, and modified in any

 text or XML editor.
 SBE Data

 Processing can still use your existing

 .psu files.
-However, if yo ou make setup
+However, if you make setup

-changes (for example, o
+changes (for example, change output

-variables), SBE Data Pr rocessing will
+variables), SBE Data Processing will

-save the changes to a r Fila
+save the changes to a new .psa file.
+File Setun

-The following examples and discussion of the File Setup and Header View tabs is for Data Conversion.
-The other modules (except Sea Plot and SeaCalc II) are similar; however, not all fields are applicable to all modules.
+The following examples and discussion of the File Setup and Header View Data Conversion.
+The other modules (except Sea Plot and SeaCalc lar; however, not all fields are applicable to all modules.